Vanguard vs Hargreaves Lansdown: what’s the difference?

 Here are some reasons why holding accounts on both platforms may be beneficial:

-You can access to a wider range of investments: For example, you can hold index funds at Vanguard and active funds or other assets at HL.
+You can access a wider range of investments: For example, you can hold index funds at Vanguard and active funds or other assets at HL.

 You can use HL for your ISA and Vanguard for general investing if you prefer their charging structure.